-Follow us on
+Almost Aerial on the Coast: Wowing Visions from Viewpoints

 More such stunning viewpoints are found just south of the cape, including Anderson's Viewpoint, Netarts, Cape Lookout and Cape Kiwanda.

 At Lincoln City, the views can be incredible as well – though it's a bit of a secret hiding in plain sight.
 While Lincoln City is primarily known for its long stretches of flat sand, easily accessible by low bank vegetation lines and beach boundaries, there are plenty of cliffs that rise and soar here too.
-Some of the best views come from the oceanfront lodgings along here, such as the Coho, Sea Horse Motel and Inn at Spanish Head.
+Some of the best views come from the oceanfront lodgings along here, such as the Coho Inn, Sea Horse Motel and Inn at Spanish Head.
+Where to stay in these areas - Where to eat - Maps and Virtual Tours

 Down south, in Lane County, between Yachats and Florence, the lofty spots abound with remarkable regularity.
 25 miles of more-often-than-not deserted beaches sit in quiet repose around here, punctuated by vantage points like Cape Perpetua, Brays Point and numerous other unnamed spots – all providing a constant eye-full, and plenty of opportunity to burn through your camera's memory card.